factors¶

 Both arrays are returned in the same order as the input.

-run_factor_validation(factor_scores_history, returns_history, config=None)
+run_factor_validation(factor_scores_history, returns_history, config=None, composite_scores_history=None)

 ¶